offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Guides)/`

-The following sub-sections are guides to various aspects of Kubernetes.
+The following subsections are guides to various aspects of Kubernetes.

 ## Pod Design